DasArthur/mulesoft-encryption-tool/README.md

-# Mulesoft Encryption Tool README
+# Mulesoft Encryption Tool

 This extension for Visual Studio Code provides a convenient way to encrypt and decrypt values directly within the editor, tailored for Mulesoft applications.

+## How To

+1.Select text in your YAML file
+2.Press "CTRL + SHIFT + P"
+3.type "Mule Encryption Tool: Encrypt/Decrypt"
+4.That is it

 ## Features